Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Simulation Results

 As a reference for our practical receiver design, we present the AIR as a function of SNR in Fig.~\ref{fig:air_snr}.
-Specifically, the SNR required to achieve a target AIR of $1$ bits per transmitted DQPSK symbol, which corresponds to a half-rate encoder, is $0.9$~dB, $2.4$~dB, and $4.2$~dB for impulsive index $A=0.1 \text{, }0.3\text{, and } 0.5$, respectively.
-These performance bounds will be used to benchmark our turbo-DPSK-IN receiver designs in the following subsection.
+Specifically, the SNR required to achieve a target AIR of $1$ bits per QPSK symbol, which corresponds to a half-rate encoder, is $0.9$~dB, $2.4$~dB, and $4.2$~dB for impulsive index $A=0.1 \text{, }0.3\text{, and } 0.5$, respectively.
+These performance bounds will be used to benchmark our turbo-DE-PSK-IN receiver designs in the following subsection.